CureQ/CureQ/docs/features.md

 | Mean Burst Rate | The average amount of bursts per second. (bursts/s) |

 ## Network Burst Features
+Here, "Network Burst" means the entire network burst, including the outer edges.
+If a calculation is made using the network burst core, it will be explicitly stated.

 | Feature name | Description |
 |-------------|------------|